DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 ```

 Ray generation shader is an entry point for ray tracing pipeline.
-The `TraceRays()` only dispatches ray-gen shader as well as a computer shader.
+The `TraceRays()` only dispatches ray-gen shader similar to a computer shader.
 ```cpp
 m_pSBT->BindRayGenShader("Main");
 ```